decimalism-team/base-search/README.md

-# Easy generate hql Statement
+# Easy generate hql Statement in one domain

 You can generate hql by QueryGroup